jerryljq/Syrah-Library-For-iPad/README.md

 **Database:** [Sqlite](https://sqlite.org/cli.html).

 ## Features
-This program is based on MVC structure and it is designed to support 3 different user groups:
+This program is based on MVC structure and supports 3 different user groups:

 **Librarian:** Librarians can view, search and manage books.